 Descend the chaparral-covered slopes toward a narrow section of the canyon.
 After 1.3 miles, you will reach the canyon floor at an elevation of 1,725 feet.
 The trail turns northwest toward Castro Crest, crossing several small (and usually dry) creeks as it travels through an enchanting forest at the bottom of the canyon.
 Even as Upper Solstice Canyon widens, the dense woods feel surprisingly isolating.

 In an ideal world, one would hike from Castro Crest up Newton Road to Castro Peak and take Castro Motorway back to Corral Canyon Road.
 This fantastic loop was a reality for decades until recent private ownership closed the peak to through traffic including hikers.
 Newton Road is currently only hike-able for another half mile.
-The road climbs 230 feet to broader views of the Santa Monica Mountains, and is worth the extra effort.
+The road climbs 260 feet to broader views of the Santa Monica Mountains, and is worth the extra effort.
 This extension creates a 6.5-mile round trip hike with 800 feet of elevation change.

 Because the gate is so imposing, you have no choice but to turn around and head back the way you came.
-The owners of Castro Peak should really work out a system where hikers are allowed to access the peak a couple days out of the month, the way Azusa Rock Quarry provides access to Fish Canyon in the San Gabriel Mountains.
+The owners of Castro Peak should really work out a system where hikers are allowed to access the peak, if only a couple days a month.
 With any luck, hikers will someday again have the option to hike the scenic loop over Castro Peak.

 From Corral Canyon Road to the gate above Castro Crest is 6.5 mile out and back with 750 feet of elevation between the top and bottom of the trail.
 Without a true summit, or waterfall, or other landmark attraction, Upper Solstice Canyon quietly provides a very appealing hikes, and may be one of the more secluded trails in the Santa Monica Mountains.